|Macintosh Separation Anxiety (MSA)

 backup _before_ applying any

-updates, upgrades or software installations.
+updates, upgrades, major changes and/or software installations.

 Looking for a new graphics program, a